 Because it was fun, my daughter and I started reading the captions out loud along with the dialogue as if we were Margaret Thatcher.
 Then we continued conversing in this style, making up our own plot points.
 We were having a ball — laughing and talking — and I could hear every word.

 My daughter has a soft voice, and like most teenagers, speaks rapidly.
 I sometimes have trouble keeping up.
 But as Margaret Thatcher, my daughter’s pitch dropped and her speed slowed.
 She was easier to lipread and I could understand her easily.
 We continued to speak like Margaret Thatcher for several days, which drove the rest of the family crazy.
 But we didn’t care.

 While this all started in good fun, it highlights how important one’s manner of speaking can be in good communication — especially when conversing with someone with hearing loss.
-Using communication best practices like clearly enunciating words and speaking at a moderate pace give us a leg up on speechreading and therefore, understanding.
+Using communication best practices like clearly enunciating words and speaking at a moderate pace (like you would talk to Siri) give us a leg up on speechreading and therefore, understanding.
 When combined with other strategies like getting our attention first, keeping mouths uncovered and providing context up front, conversation with someone with hearing loss can be much easier.
 Even in your normal voice…

 Readers, what communication best practices do you recommend?